Common Nutrient Deficiencies In The Vegan Diet & How To Fix Them

 If you are filling your plate with more grains and legumes rather than fresh vegetables, you are probably going to run into some health problems sooner or later.
 But we can even see the lack of nutrients play out in many plant-based diets that don't rely heavily on those two food groups.

-Many studies link vegetarian and vegan diets to deficiencies in key nutrients including vitamin D, magnesium, B vitamins, and iodine—all nutrients that if lacking can lead to hormonal, thyroid, and methylation impairments.
-Many of these nutrients are available only in animal sources, and the ones that are found in plant sources do not have the same level of bioavailability.
+Many studies link vegetarian and vegan diets to deficiencies in key nutrients including vitamin D, magnesium, B vitamins, and iodine9—all nutrients that if lacking can lead to hormonal, thyroid, and methylation impairments.
+Many of these nutrients are available only in animal sources, and the ones that are found in plant sources do not have the same level of bioavailability10.
 And the sources that do have decent nutrient levels also contain phytates, which end up blocking nutrient absorption.

 For the most part, while vegetarian and vegan diets can both lead to major nutrient deficiencies, you typically see this less in vegetarians than in vegans because they usually still eat some type of animal product such as eggs.
 Either way, let's take a deeper look at the most common deficiencies and why plant-based diets don't always make the cut in this department.